chiaramdelucia/TriviaGame/README.md

 - [x] Reset game without reloading URL
 - [x] Create buttons on answer options
 - [ ] Add gifs to answer display
-- [x] Keep track of correctly and incorrectly answered questions
+- [ ] Keep track of correctly and incorrectly answered questions
+- [ ] Allow only one click on buttons